Mike Slinn

 4. If url is not provided, then the text to display is assumed to be a URI, as described in syntax 4, and is formatted into a clickable link.

-This syntax is recommended when the URL contains a problematic character, such as a colon (:) or space.
-It can be combined with an explicit label, described next.
+This syntax is recommended when the URL contains a problematic character, such as a colon (:) or space, and you are too lazy to type out label=.
+Contrast with the explicit label parameter syntax, described next.

 {% href [options] url="https://blah.com?x:y" linked text to display %}